4n33sh/REDACT/README.md

 * Alter **permissions** of file : ``` chmod u+x main.py ```

 * Finally, **run** the script : ``` python3 main.py ```

+# Contribution(s)
+Contributions are Welcome!
+Please open an issue or submit a pull request on the [Github repo](https://github.com/4n33sh/REDACT).
+Please do mind to read the [code of conduct](https://github.com/4n33sh/REDACT/blob/main/CODE_OF_CONDUCT.md) before performing any actions.

+# License
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](https://github.com/4n33sh/REDACT/blob/main/LICENSE) file for more details.